 - show anger or aggression if others challenge their views or behavior

-A person in a manic state may not realize that their behavior is unusual, but others may notice a change in behavior.
+A person in a manic state may not realize their behavior is atypical, but others may notice a change in their behavior.
 Some may see the person’s outlook as sociable and fun-loving, while others may find it unusual or bizarre.

-The individual may not realize that they are acting inappropriately or be aware of the potential consequences of their behavior.
+The person may not realize they are acting inappropriately or be aware of the potential consequences of their behavior.

-Not everyone will have a severe manic episode.
+Not everyone with bipolar disorder will experience a severe manic episode.
 Less severe mania is known as hypomania.
-Symptoms are similar to those of mania, but the behaviors are less extreme, and people can often function well in their daily life.
+The symptoms are similar to those of mania but less extreme, and people can often function well in their daily life.

-Signs of a depressive episode are the same as the symptoms of a major depressive episode.
+Signs of a depressive episode are the same as those of a major depressive episode.